philip-johnson-2/ds5500-hw1/README.md

 ![Screenshot](poverty_rate_by_year.png)

 The GapMinder test stated that the extreme poverty rate has almost halved in the last 20 years.
 Based on this chart, we can see that that looks to be true.
+In 2015, the average rate of extreme poverty gloabally was about 25% compared to just under 40% in 1995, nearly half in the 20 year period.
+One thing to note of issue with this dataset is that not each country has a value for each year, so years can be skewed by the presence or absence of certain countries that could shift averages.

 ## Question 2